yyt20080808/LDP-EM-MR/README.md

 Ours,GRR-MR: 2.303019160242734e-05
 ```

+## Outputs
+For four estimation tasks(frequency estimation, mean estimation, numerical distribution, conditional estimation), some outputs are stored  `./simulation/output`.
+And one can change dataset used or epsilon (from 0.5 to 4) in scripts for further comparison.

 <!--## Additional comparison

 - `./scripts/OLHEMIBU.py`: is the script comparing the our implemeation of OLH-EM  with [1] (require the package 'multi_freq_ldpy')